raspberrypilearning/raspberry-pi-command/en/step_1.md

 ## Introduction

-The Raspberry Pi runs the Raspberry Pi OS operating system which makes use of the Bash scripting language.
-When you type commands into a terminal window on the Raspberry Pi, you are typing Bash commands.
-You can put multiple commands into a file to create a Bash script which creates a new command that can be typed in a terminal window or run from the Main Menu on the Raspberry Pi.
+Raspberry Pi runs the Raspberry Pi OS operating system, which makes use of the Bash scripting language.
+When you type commands into a terminal window on Raspberry Pi, you are typing Bash commands.
+You can put multiple commands into a file to create a Bash script that creates a new command that can be typed in a terminal window or run from the main menu on Raspberry Pi.

-In this project you will learn some Bash commands and create your own command to display a message in coloured text and use other colour effects.
+In this project, you will learn some Bash commands and create your own command to display a message in coloured text and use other colour effects.

 ### What you will make

 --- no-print ---
-You will write your own script which can be run as a command from a terminal window or from the main menu on the Raspberry Pi.
+You will write your own script that can be run as a command from a terminal window or from the main menu on Raspberry Pi.

 ![Complete project](images/command-showcase.gif)